niansa/bash-shxdumper/README.md

 ### Usage

 #### Normal usage
-Requires `build-essentials` to be installed and the git repo to be cloned to current directory!
+Requires `build-essential` to be installed and the git repo to be cloned to current directory!

 `sudo python3 ./run.sh dump ./encrypted.sh.x ./decrypted.sh`